open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 ### Missing duration

-Missing span duration (`null`)should be derived tom the Annotations in the following order:
+Missing span duration (`null`) should be derived from the Annotations in the following order:

 1. the timestamp difference between client receive `cr` and client send `cs` annotations
-2. the timestamp difference between the last and first annotations
+2. the timestamp difference between the last and first annotation